melisplatform/melis-cms-page-script-editor/README.md

     $resultList = $pageScriptEditorService->getMixedScriptsPerPage($pageId);
     ```
     - Common methods this service is used for are as follows:
-        - Retrieving page script: getScriptsPerPage(...)
+        - Retrieving page scripts: getScriptsPerPage(...)
         - Retrieving site scripts : getScriptsPerSite(...)
         - Retrieving site exceptions: getScriptExceptions(...)
         - Saving page or site scripts : addScript(...)